-Matt Baier on Preventing Sloppiness by Jessica Hodges
+Matt Baier on Preventing Sloppiness

 Twice a week, every week, I whip out my Purell sanitizing wipes & scrub away all of the awful little imperfections that somehow managed to dirty up my desk- from food crumbs to ink stains.
 Viola!
 Clean.
 And it should stay that way, right?

 But, somehow, my desk always seems to betray me…I just don’t get it!
 Two days ago, you’d need sunglasses to look at my glowing and beautiful desk and today it’s a sight that will literally make your eyes sore (in a bad way).
 Sometimes I wonder if I’m cursed, as though I’m just genetically built to make my desk space messy.

 Organizing Pro Matt Baier offers some interesting perspective on this general tendency to mess up your pretty desk.
 I found that if you really take in what Matt has to say, you might find that your sloppiness is not so inherent to your being…it’s just that you were visualizing your space incorrectly!
 Matt beautifully explains this concept in the last installment of his guest blogging series.